Former Aston Villa manager Dean Smith has been appointed head coach of Major League Soccer side Charlotte FC.

 Villa lost their star man Grealish in the summer of 2021 as he joined reigning champions Manchester City for a British record of £100million.
 Smith brought in Leon Bailey from Bayer Leverkusen and Emiliano Buendia from Norwich City as replacements.

-After facing the sack in November, Smith took just a week to find a new job, this time in charge of Norwich City.
-When taking over, the Canaries sat at the foot of the table, with just five points on the board.
+After getting the sack in November 2021, Smith took just a week to find a new job, this time in charge of Norwich City.
+When taking over, the Canaries sat at the foot of the Premier League table, with just five points on the board.

 Dean Smith's personal life